 Raw denim's popularity brought the selvedge detail to prominence and many brands began incorporating premium denims into their collections.
 Selvedge became so popular in the last decade that some brands even tried to imitate the look of selvedge with faux selvedge denim offered at suspiciously low price points.

-You can often expect a pair of jeans above $150 to be made with selvedge denim.
+You can often expect a pair of jeans above $1750 to be made with selvedge denim.
 Just take a peek inside the legs and you'll know.
 But brands like Gap and Uniqlo have managed to squeeze out quality selvedge denim for well under that price point.
-Whether you're interested in selvedge for its history, function or aesthetics, it's never been easier to get yourself into a pair of selvedge denim jeans.
+Whether you're interested in selvedge for its history, function or aesthetics, it's never been easier to get into it.